-One more product you can add to your regular skincare routine is a serum.
+One more product you can add to your regular skin care routine is a serum.
 Serums can be used morning and evening after cleansing, before moisturizing.
-Read your specific serum’s instructions though, as frequency of application may differ.
+Read your specific serum’s instructions, as the frequency of application, may differ.

 My next tip is to use an exfoliating cleanser, in place of your regular cleanser, 2-3 times a week.
 Exfoliating products combat dullness by clearing away dead skin cells and by drawing out surface oil.
-Exfoliating products also purify pores, are you sold on using one yet?
-I am!
+Exfoliating products also purify pores.

 Get a Facial

 To really give your skin a brightening boost, schedule yourself a little me time and if possible get a facial on a monthly basis.
 Ask what facial your favorite spa recommends off of their menu to address your concerns or browse their website to see what facial best meets your needs.
-Facials are expensive, but even a facial here and there when you can swing it would be beneficial.
+Facials are expensive, but getting a facial here and there or doing an at-home facial every now and then will be beneficial.

 Drink Water, Lots of Water!